aurule/npc/README.md

 # Configuration

-NPC reads config values from three separate files.
-These settings files use the json syntax and allow comments.
+NPC reads config values from a few separate files.
+These settings files use the [JSON](https://www.tutorialspoint.com/json/json_syntax.htm) or [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) syntaxes.
+JSON files allow comments and are lenient about having a comma in the last element of a collection.
+Default configuration files exist in both formats for reference.
+When two files with the same name, except for their extension, are found, NPC defaults to the JSON file for speed.
+Since NPC uses JSON files by default, all examples here will use the `json` suffix.

 Default values are loaded from `support/settings-default.json` within the install directory.
 This file has extensive documentation of the available settings.